Won’t This Hurt My Credit Score?

 There you have it.
 Credit cards, if used properly, will actually increase your credit score both initially and over the long term.
 The rest is up to you to be diligent with paying your statements in full every month and maintaining your current levels of spending.

-Ready to jump in?
-Continue on to What Card Should I Get?
+All others ready to jump in continue on to What Card Should I Get?